 Method 2: Place water and an equal volume of air into a 1-gallon zipper-seal bag.
 Seal shut, then seal it again with packaging tape.
 Place into one or two addition bags, again sealing them doubly with packaging tape, in addition to the zipper seal.
 Pack snugly in a box.

 Method 3: Use breather bags, which allow air to transpire.
 Do NOT include any air in the bag.
-Breather bags are probably the BEST way to ship, but the bags usually cost about $1 each and must be purchased online ahead of time.
+Breather bags are the BEST way to ship, but the bags need to be purchased online ahead of time.

 Published January 2010.
 Revised March 2016.
 Revised August 2021.